DunedinJS/dunedin-modern-javascript/workshops/1/template-literals.md

 Template literals can be 'tagged' to modify output.
 A tag is a function which accepts an array of string segments then each interpolation value.

-Tags are useful for encoding of excaping values and whitespace control among others.
+Among other uses, tags are useful for encoding of escaping values and whitespace control.

-> There are libraries of utility tags to cover common use cases such as HTML encoding and indent control. [declandewet/common-tags](https://github.com/declandewet/common-tags) is a great example.
+> There are libraries of utility tags to cover common use cases such as HTML encoding and indent control. [declandewet/common-tags](https://github.com/declandewet/common-tags) is a great and well tested example.

 ```javascript
 function spamToHamFilter(strings, ...values) {